RareHyperIonYT/Time-Preserve/README.md

 - Automatically pauses `doDaylightCycle` whenever the server is inactive.
 - Automatically pauses `doWeatherCycle` whenever the server is inactive.
 - Restores time progression whenever a player rejoins the server.
-- Only pauses time and weather.
-Tick speed, and farming are unaffected.

 ## Configuration